-- Protected property interests: a property interest in continuing their education and a property. interest in a transcript "unmarred" by the finding of responsibility for sexual miscor - 'As an initial matter, we note that the Supreme Court never has held that the interest in continued education at a public university constitutes a fundamental property or liberty interest that finds refuge in the substantive protections of the Due Process Clause."
+- Protected property interests: a property interest in continuing their education and a property interest in a transcript "unmarred" by the finding of responsibility for sexual misconduct. - "As an initial matter, we note that the Supreme Court never has held that the interest in continued education at a public university constitutes a fundamental property or liberty interest that finds refuge in the substantive protections of the Due Process Clause."
 Martinson v.
-Regents of the Univ. of Mich., 563 F. Appx 365 (6th Ctr.
-2014) - "[O]ur own precedent suggests that the opposite is true," although this court has not definitively decided the issue - A consensus on this issue does not appear to have emerged among our sister circuits either.
+Regents of the Univ. of Mich., 563 F. Appx 365 (6th Cir.
+2014) - "[O]ur own precedent suggests that the opposite is true," although this court has not definitively decided the issue. - A Consensus on this issue does not appear to have emerged among our sister circuits either.
 Williams v.
-Wendler, 530 F.34 584 (7CA 2008) (holding that a suspension from a public university is not a deprivation of constitutional property).
-Butler v.
-Rector & B.d. of Visitors of Coll. of William & Mary, 121 F. Appx 515 (4th Cir.
-2005) (assuming, without deciding, that a student had "a property interest in continued enormalitement" an amset's program that is protected by the Due Process Clause").
+Wendler, 530 F3d 584 (TCA 2008) (holding that a suspension from a public university is not a deprivation of constitutional property); Butler v.
+Rector & Bd. of Visitors of Coll. of William & Mary, 121 F. App'x 515 (4th Cir.
+2005) (assuming, without deciding, that a student had "a property interest in continued enrollment" in a master's program "that is protected by the Due Process Clause").